surajbruh/randomInspiration/README.md

-Creating random inspired by random things on internet
+Creating random websites or projects inspired by random things on the internet